-This topic contains 1 reply, has 1 voice, and was last updated by Rose 1 month, 3 weeks ago.
+- This topic has 1 reply, 1 voice, and was last updated 1 year, 11 months ago by Rose.

 My daughter has, in the last month become very disturbed by noises.
 Especially noises made with the mouth.
 She is 10.
 I hate that she is dealing with this and I really don’t like how she’s dealing with others making the noises.
 She gets agitated and angry.